micro:bit PIN Pad and Vault

 This activity starts with a micro:bit PIN pad that you can type a PIN into using its A and B buttons.
 It radio transmits the PIN you entered to a micro:bit vault.
 Enter the correct PIN and access is granted.
 Enter the wrong one, and access is denied.
 In this starting activity, the PIN’s security is intentionally weak: three binary digits (0s or 1s).

-This first application does not require the terminal, so the micro:bit modules will only be drawing power from the USB cable.
-The step-by-step instructions are the same as you have been following for terminal connected micro:bit modules that are communicating wirelessly.
+This first application does not require the serial monitor, so the micro:bit modules will only be drawing power from the USB cable.
+The step-by-step instructions are the same as you have been following for serial monitor connected micro:bit modules that are communicating wirelessly.
 However, you can optionally load programs in one at a time, and connect both micro:bit modules to batteries, and the application will still work.

 • Decide which micro:bit you want to be the ‘PIN pad’ transmitter and which one you want to be the ‘bank vault’ receiver.